Table of Contents

 Water filters PUR are pretty basic when it comes to design: just pitcher jugs in different sizes with water filters inside that produce filtered water.
 There’s nothing particularly modern or interesting about PUR’s products, and while they don’t look unattractive, there’s no appeal to them.

-Brita – What We Didn’t Like
+Brita – What I Didn’t Like

 Faucet filters are a slight letdown